-····· · Approved Laboratory A laboratory approved by the International Stud Book Committee (ISBC) to carry out equine bloodtyping and equine DNA typing in Thoroughbreds.
-The approved laboratory must participate in the ISBC/International Society for Animal Genetics (ISAG) Thoroughbred Standardisation Test to maintain its approval Approved Veterinarian A veterinarian approved by the Australian Stud Book to obtain samples and describe Thoroughbreds to enable breeders to meet Stud Book requirements Anomaly Means that the initial laboratory test has detected an irregularity in the parentage of the horse.
-A second batch of samples is then collected from the horse, its dam and occasionally its sire Bloodtyped Means that a horse's blood groups and blood proteins have been analysed in a way to enable them to be checked against another horse's bloodtype Certification of Paternity Means that the stallion proprietor or studmaster has certified the stallion which is the sire of the horse to the Stud Book DNA Tested Means DNA technology has been applied to demonstrate variations in the DNA structure of genes.
-The DNA components of the genes are the templates for the development of a new horse and the variations detected by DNA testing are highly hereditable Exclusion Processing of the second batch of samples has confirmed that the horse can be excluded as being the progeny of its purported dam, its sire or both Parentage Verified Means that the horse's bloodtype or DNA type has been tested against its sire's and its dam's types and the horse cannot be excluded as being the progeny of those two animals.
-All horses born after 1994 are provided with a passport or Foal Identification Card at the time they are parentage verified Paternity Tested Means that the horse's type has been tested against its sire's type only and the horse cannot be excluded as being the progeny of that sire.
-Horses cannot be accepted into the Australian Stud Book or Non-Thoroughbred Register on the basis of a paternity test alone Sampled Means only that a blood sample, or a hair sample for DNA, has been collected by an Australian Stud Book approved veterinarian from the horse (usually at time of identification).
-The horse is not blood or DNA typed until the sample is processed at an approved laboratory
+TERM DEFINITION approved laboratory A laboratory approved by the ISBCto carry out equine bloodtyping and equine DNA typing in Thoroughbreds.
+The approved laboratory must participate in the ISBC/International Society for Animal Genetics (ISAG) Thoroughbred Standardisation Test to maintain its approval. approved veterinarian A veterinarian approved by the Australian Stud Book to obtain samples and describe Thoroughbreds to enable breeders to meet Australian Stud Book requirements. anomaly The initial laboratory test has detected an irregularity in the parentage of the horse.
+A second batch of samples is then collected from the horse, its dam and occasionally its sire. bloodtyped A horse's blood groups and blood proteins have been analysed in a way to enable them to be checked against another horse's bloodtype.
+Certification of Paternity The stallion proprietor or studmaster has certified the stallion which is the sire of the horse to the Australian Stud Book.
+DNA tested DNA technology has been applied to demonstrate variations in the DNA structure of genes.
+The DNA components of the genes are the templates for the development of a new horse and the variations detected by DNA testing are highly hereditable. exclusion Processing of the second batch of samples has confirmed that the horse can be excluded as being the progeny of its purported dam, its purported sire or both. parentage verified The horse's bloodtype or DNA type has been tested against its sire's and its dam's types and the horse cannot be excluded as being the progeny of those 2 animals.
+All horses born after 1994 are provided with a passport or FIC at the time they are parentage verified. paternity tested The horse's type has been tested against its sire's type only and the horse cannot be excluded as being the progeny of that sire.
+Horses cannot be accepted into the Australian Stud Book or Non-Thoroughbred Register on the basis of a paternity test alone. sampled A blood sample, or a hair sample for DNA, has been collected by an Australian Stud Book approved veterinarian from the horse (usually at time of identification).
+The horse is not blood or DNA typed until the sample is processed at an approved laboratory.

-Eligibility Based on Pedigree and Origins
+Eligibility based on pedigree and origins

 The Australian Stud Book, together with the Australian Non-Thoroughbred Register, contains the official parentage, pedigree and identification records of all racehorse foals born in Australia.
-Under Australian Rule of Racing 15A, a horse cannot be registered for racing until it has been accepted in the Australian Stud Book, or the Stud Book of a recognised turf authority, or the Australian Non-Thoroughbred Register, or the Non-Thoroughbred Register of a recognised turf authority.
+Under Australian Rule of Racing 27, a horse cannot be registered for racing until it has been accepted in the Australian Stud Book, or the Stud Book of a recognised turf authority, or the Australian Non-Thoroughbred Register, or the Non-Thoroughbred Register of a recognised turf authority.